-This kiwi face mask nourishes, gently exfoliates and moisturizes skin, making it soft and supple.
-You can use this face mask every other day if you have oily acne-prone skin.
-For dry skin, use it once a week because this kiwi face mask is a great exfoliant and you don't want to over exfoliate your skin.
+This kiwi face mask nourishes, gently exfoliates, and moisturizes skin, making it soft and supple.
+You can use this face mask every other day if you have oily, acne-prone skin.
+For dry skin, use it once a week, because this kiwi face mask is a great exfoliant, and you don't want to over-exfoliate your skin.

-What makes Kiwi beneficial for skin?
+What Makes Kiwi Beneficial for Skin?

-Kiwi is an antioxidant laden fruit that provides numerous benefits to skinYou can use a kiwi face mask for all skin types!
-It is rich in vitamin C and E, which are both powerful antioxidants that nourish, moisturize, smoothen, brighten and exfoliate skin.
-Kiwi also contains a hefty serving of dietary fiber which is essential for proper bowel movement, hence keeping your skin acne-free.
-Let's look at the nutrients in kiwi that are great for skin:
+Kiwi is an antioxidant-laden fruit that provides numerous benefits to skin, and you can use this face mask for all skin types!
+It is rich in vitamin C and E, which are both powerful antioxidants that nourish, moisturize, smoothen, brighten, and exfoliate skin.
+Kiwi also contains a hefty serving of dietary fiber, which is essential for proper bowel movement, hence keeping your skin acne-free.

 Powerful nutrient for skin.
-Used for treating acne, lightening acne scars.
-Alpha hydroxyl acids also improve the appearance of aging skin.
+Used for treating acne and lightening acne scars.
+AHAs also improve the appearance of aging skin.

 Combats free radicals that steal oxygen from healthy skin cells, thereby causing wrinkles and skin sagging.
 Evens out skin discolorations and brown spots.

-A natural sunscreen, vitamin E protects skin from UV damage and also waters and moisturizes dry withered skin into supple soft skin.
+A natural sunscreen, vitamin E protects skin from UV damage and also waters and moisturizes dry, withered skin into supple, soft skin.

-Proven to lighten under eye circles.
+Proven to lighten under-eye circles.

-Rich in vitamin E and healthy fats, olive oil is an excellent exfoliant and moisturizer.
+Olive Oil: Rich in vitamin E and healthy fats, olive oil is an excellent exfoliant and moisturizer.
 Olive oil also protects skin from harmful UV rays and cancer.

 - 1 pureed kiwi